PawelLipski/docker-ci-blog/blog.md

 ## Caching the images: make use of Docker tags

-It would be nice to cache the generated images, so that CI doesn't need to build the same image over and over again.
+It would be nice to cache the generated images, so that CI doesn't need to build the same stuff over and over again.
 That caching was by the way also the purpose of the intense image size optimization outlined previously.

 Let's think for a moment what specifically makes one generated image different from another.